oblivion-hymns/controller-view/README.md

 1. Download the .zip file from the upper-right corner of this page.
 2. Extract its contents somewhere easy to remember (e.g. `C:\controllerview`)
-3. On Windows, simply run `controller-view.bat` by double-clicking it.
+3. On Windows, simply run `controller-view.pyw` by double-clicking it.
 If it doesn't work, make sure Python is in your system PATH (see Dependencies above)

 ## Future Plans
 There are no plans for Playstation support, multiple controllers, profiles, etc.